adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST NOT reject documents on the basis of not having prior knowledge of the Activity and/or Agent.

+##### Last Modified
+The "Last Modified" header is set by the LRS when returning single or multiple documents in response to a GET request.

+###### Requirements
+* When returning a single document, the LRS SHOULD* include a "Last-Modified" header indicating when the document was last modified.
+* When returning multiple documents, the LRS SHOULD* include a "Last-Modified" header indicating when the most recently modified document was last modified.

 ###### JSON Procedure with Requirements